 If the target eNB does not receive the CSG Membership Status IE but does receive the CSG Id IE in the HANDOVER REQUEST message and the CSG Id does not correspond to the CSG Id of the target cell, the target eNB shall send the HANDOVER FAILURE message to the MME with an appropriate cause value.

-If the target eNB receives a HANDOVER REQUEST message containing RRC Container IE that does not include required information as specified in TS 36.331 [16], the target eNB shall send the HANDOVER FAILURE message to the MME.
+If the target eNB receives a HANDOVER REQUEST message containing RRC Container IE that does not include required information as specified in MFA TS 36.331 [16], the target eNB shall send the HANDOVER FAILURE message to the MME.

 8.4.2.4 Abnormal Conditions